dario-greco/Galaxy-Clustering/README.md

 # Galaxy Clustering with Unsupervised Learning

 This project explores clustering galaxy populations from the IllustrisTNG cosmological simulation using multivariate statistical techniques.
-We focused on identifying meaningful groupings of galaxies based on their physical properties using Functional Data Analysis (FDA), Gaussian Mixture Models (GMM), Hierarchical Clustering.
+We focused on identifying meaningful groupings of galaxies based on their physical properties using Functional Data Analysis (FDA), Gaussian Mixture Models (GMM), and Hierarchical Clustering.

 ---